-If you’re thinking about working for a startup and putting in seven or eight hours of work a day… think again!
-Many startups require you to be there at 8 a.m. and not leave till 7 or 8 p.m.
+If you’re thinking about working for a startup and putting in seven or eight hours of work a day, think again!
+Many startups require you to be there at 8 a.m. and not leave until 7 or 8 p.m.
 You’ll work harder than you’ve ever worked in your life.
 Expect to work them and not be paid anything more.
+Don’t expect that extra work to be reflected in your pay, however.
 Startups don’t pay well, especially considering the hours.

 4. Learn when to do and when to ask for help.